mesgjs/mesgjs-web/architectural-plan/MWI-Architectural-Plan.md

 *   **Server-Side Renderer (SSR):**
     *   **Input:** Takes structured page description data (NANOS or JS object format).
     *   **Process:**
-        1. Traverses the data structure non-recursively.
+        1. Traverses the data structure.
         2. For each element, it requests a component handler from the `ComponentFactory`.
-        3. It messages the component handler to render its HTML.
+        3. The `ComponentFactory` resolves the handler.
+If the handler is an executable function (JS or Mesgjs), the factory invokes it with the component's attributes to get a render payload.
+If the handler is static data, that data is the payload.
+        4. The SSR processes the payload.
+It recursively expands `content` payloads and collects `html`, `scopedCss`, and other resources.
-        4. It assembles the final HTML page using a `PageTemplate` object, which provides placeholders for content, scripts, and styles.
+        5. It assembles the final HTML document using a `PageTemplate` object, injecting the deduplicated resources into the appropriate sections.
     *   **Output:** A complete HTML document.

 *   **Client-Side Renderer (CSR):**